w3c/wai-about-wai/_about/update.md

 * **Natural Language Interface Accessibility User Requirements ("NAUR")** is a Working Draft.
 A natural language interface is a user interface in which the user and the system communicate via a natural (human) language.
 The user provides input as sentences via speech or other input, and the system generates responses as sentences delivered by speech, text, or another modality.
 [About NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Draft](https://www.w3.org/TR/naur)  _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
-We're updating this resource and creating new videos to go along with it.
+We're updating this resource and publishing new videos to go along with it.
 Previous version: [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_

 ### Testing Accessibility, Evaluation Tools